Abhinaenae/PShowdown-Summary/README.md

 # PShowdown-Summary
-This is a website that provides a summary of my experiences on Pokemon Showdown, which was deployed with Terraform using Amazon S3 Buckets
+This is a website that provides a summary of my experiences on Pokemon Showdown, which was deployed with Terraform using Amazon S3 Buckets.

 Here is a link to the website: [Click here](http://abhiwebproject.s3-website-us-east-1.amazonaws.com/index.html)

 ### What is Pokemon Showdown?